johnridesabike/bikewalklife/posts/2021/11/biking-for-coffee-coffeeneuring-2021-trip-3.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JlzxLWlGjOU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This ride was one of the more scenic and "touristy" of my coffeeneuring rides, but it's still a practical route for commuting.
+This was one of the more scenic and "touristy" of my coffeeneuring rides, but it's still a practical route for commuting.
 I regularly take my bike on routes similar to this.
 The trail system does an an excellent job at connecting our downtown area to the sprawling suburbs.

 Qualifying coffeeneuring details: This ride took place on Sunday, October 24.
 The total distance was about 7.2 miles.